arith-lang/proto-impl/README.md

 ## Evaluating the language

 The evaluator/transpiler can currently process numeric and float literals, strings, and booleans as well as function calls and nested function calls for library functions.
+You can also declare variable bindings using `define`.
+As one would expect for a Lisp, you can define identifier names with certain special characters (e.g. -, =).

-The standard library currently includes arithmetic functions, including `floorDiv` for floored division, `mod` for remainder operations, and `pow` for exponentiation.
+The standard library currently includes arithmetic, string manipulation, and comparison functions.
 Most functions are variadic, so you can use them with any number of arguments.

 See the [standard library code](./src/stdlib.js) for a complete list of available functions and constants.